If you’re wondering how to spend 10 days in Italy, I’ve got you covered with these 5 itineraries!

 Cinque Terre is one of my very favorite places in Italy!
-It was one of my best trips to Italy.
-It’s what I picture parts of Italy must have looked 100 years ago!
+It was one of my best trips to Italy and it’s what I picture parts of Italy must have looked 100 years ago!
 Cinque Terre, translated, means Five Lands, and is the area consisting of five villages: Monterosso, Vernazza, Corniglia, Manarola, and Riomaggiore.
 They are all equally stunning, and whichever one you choose will be amazing.
 They all have their own special charm, and they also all have their own pros and cons.
 Read my complete guide to Cinque Terre to help you decide which town to stay in.

+The beautiful towns built on cliffs are honestly one of the best things to see in Italy.
 Be sure to spend some time in the ocean during your time in Cinque Terre.
 Monterosso has a beautiful white sandy beach with chairs and umbrellas.
 I recommend that you spend at least two nights in Cinque Terre so that you have a full day and a half to explore all the towns.
 There is a train that goes between each town so that the area is very easy to navigate.